castuofa/sparc_microct/README.md

 These teaching resources have been created to encourage the reuse of digital archaeological data archived by [SPARC](https://sparc.cast.uark.edu/), in accordance with the ['Reusability' FAIR principle](https://www.go-fair.org/fair-principles/).

 ### Licensing
-These teaching materials are made available under a [Creative Commons CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)
+These teaching materials are made available under a [Creative Commons CC-BY 4.0 license.](https://creativecommons.org/licenses/by/4.0/)

 ![License Image](https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by.png)

 ## Introduction
 This repository contains teaching materials designed to introduce university-level students to working with computed tomography (CT) data.
 It introduces terminology and metadata specific to CT scanning and data analysis and provides step-by-step instructions for four exercises that cover the basics of processing and interpreting CT data collected through the [SPARC Project](https://sparc.cast.uark.edu/) and/or at the [MicroCT Imaging Consortium for Research and Outreach (MICRO)](https://micro.uark.edu/) facility at the University of Arkansas.

-Portions of this exercise are adapted from: Kasten, M. (2020) Delving into the Boston Fingerprints Project Archive: A SPARC Teaching Resource. https://github.com/ropitz/sparc_teaching.
+Portions of this exercise are adapted from Kasten, M. (2020) Delving into the Boston Fingerprints Project Archive: A SPARC Teaching Resource. https://github.com/ropitz/sparc_teaching.

 ### Citation
 Please cite this exercise as Claxton, A.G., Wilson, M., Terhune, C. (2022) Exploring microCT Applications in Archaeology: A SPARC Teaching Resource. https://github.com/castuofa/sparc_microct